plusflora/WormTracker/ReadMe.md

   - remove favorites.

 Bonuses
+  - reorder favorites.
-  - search bar functionality
+  - search bar functionality.
   - other transit agencies.
-  - any transit announcements.
+  - any transit announcements. (might not happen, looks like they discontinued this part of the api)
   - provide feedback.